 B i o g r a p h y

 Sean Peter Hagon is a composer and orchestrator for the film, video game, television and advertisement industries and CEO of Music Media Solutions.
-Hagon also currently serves as the Chair of the Professional Music Department at Berklee College of Music.
+Hagon also currently serves as the new Associate Dean of Career Education and Services at Berklee College of Music and was promoted from his position as chair of the Professional Music Department.
 Prior to his appointment at Berklee, he was the Director of Continuing Education at New England Conservatory.

 "Sean is a musical chameleon with a unique compositional voice.
 From epic orchestra, to electronic textures, to ethnic, to off beat and quirky - you name it and he writes it.
 Sean's music is cinematic, dynamic, well-produced, and always packs an emotional punch!